waatm/decaf-compiler/README.md

-# Decaf-to-Mips-Compiler
+# Decaf-to-MIPS-Compiler
 ## Introduction
 This is a Decaf compiler project in C/C++.
 Decaf is a strongly-typed, object-oriented language with support for inheritance and encapsulation.
 By design, it keeps many features in C/C++, but still way simpler.
-The target language is Mips assembly language.
+The target language is MIPS assembly language.

 This project is an aggregation of work in a series of 5 sub projects.
 Sources codes, projects specs and instructions were provided in the EECS483 course.
 ## Usage